 The court's decision will turn on the extent of your brother's financial need, the extent, if any, to which he was dependent on your father, combined with his conduct and your father's reasons for excluding provision for him.

-This can be extremely hard to reconcile with the idea that a UK subject has the freedom to leave their estate to whom they choose and it is therefore essential to obtain specialist legal advice early to understand the strength of his claim.
+It is therefore essential to obtain specialist legal advice early to understand the strength of his claim.
 If your brother were successful in his application his legal costs could end up being paid by either you or the estate.

 In your capacity as executor, your role within the proceedings is limited to providing the relevant information concerning the assets and liabilities of the estate.
 You are expected to take a neutral and risk an application to remove you as executor if you do not.